RajeevAtla/SoundScout/README.md

 <!-- Make sure to check off completed functionality below -->
 - [x] **The web app uses only HTML, CSS, and JavaScript without a frontend framework**
 - [x] **The web app is connected to a PostgreSQL database, with an appropriately structured database table for the list items**
+  - [x] **NOTE: Your walkthrough added to the README must include a view of your Render dashboard demonstrating that your Postgres database is available**
+  - [x] **NOTE: Your walkthrough added to the README must include a demonstration of your table contents.
+Use the psql command `SELECT * FROM tablename;` to display your table contents.**

 The following **optional** features are implemented: